mkbabb/parse-that/docs/tranches/B/artifacts/pass3/s2-sequence/README.md

 The CPU profiles contain 16,115 closure samples and 448 candidate samples; 201 candidate samples map to the staged kernel.
 Source-mapped candidate functions optimized and had no attributable deoptimization.
-The complete processes contained 17 and 15 startup/driver/dependency deoptimizations respectively.
+Candidate construction helpers were dependency-deoptimized; the complete process deoptimizations cannot all be called unrelated.

-The closure and candidate traces recorded 195 and 180 scavenges, with 16.354 ms and 10.117 ms cumulative pause respectively.
-These are profiler-run observations, not a general GC-latency claim.
+Each historical trace's first 48 GC events were 45 scavenges and three mark-compacts, not 48 scavenges.
+Pause observations are not a general GC-latency claim.

 ## Scale caveat